Contact us Request demo

 The seamless integration between Graphnet Shared Care and the NRL provides care teams with essential patient information.
 Here’s how it works:

-1. 1.
-Generate a Pointer: A pointer is automatically generated when a care plan (such as ReSPECT, End of Life, or Contingency) is generated within the Graphnet shared record.
-The pointer links directly to the document source, ensuring that security protocols are maintained.
+1. Generate a Pointer: When a care plan (such as a ReSPECT form, End of Life plan, or Contingency plan) is created in the Graphnet Shared Care Record, a secure pointer is automatically generated.
+This pointer links directly to the source document, ensuring all security protocols are upheld.

-2. 2.
-Search for Patient: The NRL consumer (e.g., an ambulance or out-of-hours service) searches for the patient within the NRL and views the available pointers.
-By clicking the pointer, they can access the document stored in Graphnet with no need to export or transfer files.
-The NRL is updated whenever documents change so that only the latest, most accurate information is accessible.
+2. Search for a Patient: The NRL consumer (for example, an ambulance service or out-of-hours provider) searches for the patient in the NRL and views the available pointers.
+By selecting a pointer, they can open the document stored in Graphnet without the need to export or transfer files.
+The NRL is automatically updated whenever documents are amended, ensuring only the latest version is available.